chef/chef-web-docs/content/upgrade_server.md

 Chef Infra Server 14 uses Elasticsearch as its search index.
 {{% server_upgrade_duration %}}

-The Chef Infra Server 14 upgrade does not reindex existing external Elasticsearch installations.
+The Chef Infra Server 14 upgrade does not automatically reindex existing external Elasticsearch installations.

 ### Upgrading to Chef Infra Server 12.17.15